Mixed Estimates for Degenerate Multilinear Operators Associated to Simplexes: Mixed Estimates

-One checks that this loss does not affect the convergence of the sum over scales because $1/2-1/p_1^\prime +1/2-1/r<0$ provided one chooses r close enough to $p_2^\prime$.
+One checks that this loss does not affect the convergence of the sum over m because $1/2-1/p_1^\prime +1/2-1/r<0$ provided one chooses r close enough to $p_2^\prime$.

 CASE 2: $q<1$.
-Because one still has recourse to H\"{o}lder's inequality, the only computational difference with CASE 1 is how one moves the sum over scales outside the $L^q$ norm in the absence of the triangle inequality.
-For this, it suffices to observe
+Because one still has recourse to H\"{o}lder's inequality, the only difference with CASE 1 is how one moves the sum over m outside the $L^q$ norm in the absence of the triangle inequality by observing the following:

 \end{proof}